dexy/dexy-site/guide/installing-dexy.rst

 `Pandoc <http://johnmacfarlane.net/pandoc/>`_ calls itself a "a universal document converter" and dexy has a pandoc filter allowing you to convert many different types of documents.
-On ubuntu this can be installed via:
+On ubuntu/debian this can be installed via:

 {{ codes("code/install.sh|idio", "install-pandoc") }}